thebusfactor/p11/M1_Requirements/Kristen_Report_Contribution.md

 **Efficiency Requirements**

-In order for the Bus Factor programme to meet it's requirements it must
+*Performance Requirements*

+In order for the Bus Factor programme to meet it's requirements it must deliver high speed performance when completing its tasks.
+The main functionality of the programme is to be able to detect when a bus runs a red light and to notify the user of this event.
+In order to maintain a high level of efficiency the programme must perform fast enough to detect the event.
+This is important as the time at which the event occured must be accurate for the user.
+It is also important the the user is notified of the event quickly in order for them to take further action as fast as possible.
+These actions may include emailing the bus company to alert them of the event.

 1. Performance Requirements
       - Programme must be fast enough to detect a bus running a red light and notify the user within a matter of minutes.